 This one-half year course is designed to complete the basic requirement for beginning any business sequence.
 Students can expect to explore a variety of business-related occupations and their qualification requirements.
 Students will utilize popular publicly traded companies found on global exchanges to evaluate and interpret how factors such as product development, corporate governance, earnings reports, and economic and political environments can impact a company's bottom line.
 Through this process, students will also critique forms of business ownership and learn about business management and leadership.
-Students will further develop communication and interpersonal skills as they work cooperatively with others.
+Students explore how supply and demand impacts the economy and will further develop communication and interpersonal skills as they work cooperatively with others.
 Students participate in the Stock Market Game and use spreadsheets to graph their stock portfolio.